axibase/atsd-use-cases/expatriation/README.md

 ### Introduction

-Each year the Internal Revenue Service of the United States releases expatriation information about American citizens via the [Federal Register](https://www.federalregister.gov/), the government's self-described daily journal.
-It's interesting to note that the reason the IRS publishes this informaton, or tracks it all, is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax).
-The tax doesn't apply to just anyone who decides to leave the country and renounce their citizenship, only to those soon-to-be-former citizens who qualify as "covered expatriates."
+Each year the Internal Revenue Service of the United States releases expatriation information about American citizens who've decided to renoune their citizenship via the [Federal Register](https://www.federalregister.gov/), the government's self-described daily journal.
+It's interesting to note that the reason the IRS publishes this informaton, or tracks it all, is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) upon those citizens with enough material wealth to incur the tax at the time of their renunciation.
+The tax doesn't apply to just anyone who decides to leave the country for good, only to those soon-to-be-former citizens who qualify as "covered expatriates."

-A covered expatriate must meet one of the following criteria:
+A covered expatriate must meet any one of the following criteria:

 * Your average annual net income tax for the 5 years ending before the date of expatriation or termination of residency is more than a specified amount that is adjusted for inflation ($151,000 for 2012, $155,000 for 2013, $157,000 for 2014, and $160,000 for 2015).
 * Your net worth is $2 million or more on the date of your expatriation or termination of residency.
 * You fail to certify on Form 8854 that you have complied with all U.S. federal tax obligations for the 5 years preceding the date of your expatriation or termination of residency.

+[IRS Form 8854](https://www.irs.gov/pub/irs-pdf/f8854.pdf) is a somewhat lengthy document that simply confirms that up to the date of your expatriation, you have complied with United States Federal Tax Code to the letter of the law.
+Failing to correctly complete this document means that you are obligated to pay the Expatriation Tax, even if you do not meet either of the previous criteria.

 As observed [last year](/../master/Expatriation_Q2), citizens from the United States were leaving the country at previously unseen levels against the backdrop of one of the more contentious recent presidential elections.